 Just because a buyer gets approved for a million-dollar loan doesn’t mean they can afford it.
 When getting pre-approved for a mortgage a lender will go over every loan program the buyer qualifies for.
 They will review the pros and cons of each program and help them determine the best loan program for them.

-In addition to providing the estimated monthly principal and interest payment they will also review additional monthly expenses.
-Some of these expenses include property taxes, homeowners insurance along with HOA fees and/or assessments, if they apply.
+In addition to providing the estimated monthly principal and interest payment, they will also review additional monthly expenses.
+Some of these expenses include property taxes, homeowners insurance along with HOA fees and/or assessments if they apply.
 Sometimes these additional monthly expenses can be more than the principal and interest payment itself.
-So for those buyers who are using a mortgage calculator that only factors the mortgage amount they may be shocked to find out that estimated monthly payment is above what they can afford.
-Once a buyer has all of the numbers they’ll be able to determine if they can truly afford a million dollar home.
+So for those buyers who are using a mortgage calculator that only factors the mortgage amount they may be shocked to find out that the estimated monthly payment is above what they can afford.
+Once a buyer has all of the numbers they’ll be able to determine if they can truly afford a million-dollar home.

 Most pre-approval letters include the lender’s contact information.
-Along with the buyer’s name, current address, along with the loan program and amount they are approved for.
-While this isn’t extremely private information, like a persons social security number, it is private enough where buyers aren’t going to hand it to just anyone.
+Along with the buyer’s name, current address, the loan program, and the amount they are approved for.
+While this isn’t extremely private information, like a person’s social security number, it is private enough where buyers aren’t going to hand it to just anyone.